gem/oq-engine/doc/oq-commands.md

 $ oq export hcurves-rlzs --exports hdf5
 ```

-Be warned that for large calculations this export will likely be slower than
+Be warned that for large calculations the export will likely be slower
-the entire calculation.
-In this case you should export only the sites you
+than the entire calculation.
+In this case you should export only the
-are interested in, while this command exports everything.
+sites you are interested in, while this command exports everything.
-The export system will be extended in the near future, right now several
+The export system will be extended in the near future, right now
-features are missing; for instance there is no hdf5 export for hazard maps and
+several features are missing; for instance there is no `.hdf5` export
-uniform hazard spectra.
-You can export them in `.npz` format, but then
+for hazard maps and uniform hazard spectra.
+You can export them in
-only the statistics will be exported.
-If you want the data for a specific
+`.npz` format, but then only the statistics will be exported.
+If you
-realization (say the first one), you can use
+want the data for a specific realization (say the first one), you can
+use

 ```
 $ oq export hcurves/rlz-0 --exports csv